withastro/roadmap/proposals/0028-render-content.md

 <aside>

-💡 **This RFC compliments our [Content Schemas RFC](https://github.com/withastro/rfcs/blob/content-schemas/proposals/0027-content-schemas.md).** We recommend reading that document first to understand the goals of “Content” as a concept, and where rendering content fits into that story.
+💡 **This RFC compliments our [Content Collections RFC](https://github.com/withastro/rfcs/blob/content-schemas/proposals/0027-content-collections.md).** We recommend reading that document first to understand the goals of “Content” as a concept, and where rendering content fits into that story.

 </aside>